 Visitors are most welcome to wander around Stephen’s ideas on philosophy, and ethics in particular, which are the basis of this website.
-For those of you who feel inclined to shorter visits, Speakers Corner fires out epigrams and one-liners (short and not so sweet), whilst Ethics Bite also keeps things short.
+For those of you who feel inclined to shorter visits, Speakers Corner fires out epigrams and one-liners (short and not so sweet), whilst Short Philosophy also keeps things short.
 Those with opportunity to wander might like to try Stephen’s Varied Essay Scene and his philosophical dialogues.

 Stephen tells more about himself and his experiences, together with short descriptions of his two books, in his Personal Story.
 An additional list of relevant people and societies (covering both philosophical and health matters) is available on Stephen’s Fascinating Links Page.